Salt Lake, Summit and Tooele Counties (Region Two) Funding Opportunities

 - Project MUST BE under construction within ONE YEAR of agreement execution

-- Projects will require a cooperative agreement between the local agency and UDOT.
+- All projects will require a cooperative agreement between the local agency and UDOT.

 - The local entity will be fully responsible for the design and construction of the project.